gstanden/orabuntu-lxc/README.md

 ```
 That's all.
 This one command will do the following:

+    * Install or build LXC from source
+    * Install or build OpenvSwitch from source
     * Build Oracle Linux LXC containers
     * Build the OpenvSwitch networks (with VLANs)
     * Configure the IP subnets and domains specified in the anylinux-services.sh file